davidphilipbarr/labwc-adwaita/README.md

 All buttons, iconify, menu, max, close, shade and desk are supported including their toggled and hovered states.

-If you want out of the box consistency you will need to remove the maximise and minimise buttons in rc.xml
+If you want out of the box consistency you will need to remove the maximise and minimise buttons in rc.xml and set corner radius to 15

     <titleLayout>menu:close</titleLayout>